 - 1 russet potato

-- 1 tbsp coconut sugar can sub white or brown sugar
+- 1 tablespoon coconut sugar - can sub white or brown sugar

 Happy St. Patrick’s Day weekend!